JoeKnittel/Predictive-Modeling/README.md

 # Python
 ## Predictive Modeling Using NLP

-*This project was completed as an assignment for a graduate-level computer science course in natural language processing (CS 2731) at the University of Pittsburgh.*
+*This project was completed as an assignment for a graduate-level computer science course in Natural Language Processing (CS 2731) at the University of Pittsburgh.*

 **The program takes a document as input and outputs the most likely language in which it was written, based on the document's atomic structure.**